wenjiaking/HCp/README.md

 ## Brief Description

-The package provide functions for implementation of different methods for p-value computation of Higher Criticism test
+The package provides functions for the implementation of different methods for p-value computation of Higher Criticism test

-* Barnett and Lin's method: `HCp::XH()`
+* Barnett and Lin's method: `HCp::XH()`.

 Example: